Nippon Steel Corporation Kyushu Works (Yawata Area)

 Discover the Power of Industry Driving a Sustainable Future

 The Nippon Steel Kyushu Works (Yawata Area) stands at the heart of Kitakyushu’s industrial heritage and transformation.
 Established in 1901 as the government-operated Yawata Steel Works, it played a pivotal role in Japan’s modernization and industrial development.
-Today, it operates as part of Nippon Steel Corporation, continuing to produce high-quality steel products while advancing environmental responsibility and sustainable manufacturing.
+In recent years, its role as a supply base for high-grade steel sheets to automobile factories in the Kyushu region and as an export hub to nearby Asian markets has grown significantly.

 Information